December 6th, 2012

 Barclaycard Arrival World MasterCard – Points toward travel on any airline

-This card comes in two varieties—one without an annual fee and one with a fee.
-The differences work out to how quickly you can earn points toward travel Here’s how the details break down:
+This card from one of our advertising partners comes in two varieties—one without an annual fee and one with a fee.
+The differences work out to how quickly you can earn points toward travel.
+Here’s how the details break down and options from other partners:

 How it compares to other travel rewards cards

-Capital One Venture Rewards Card – This is one of the highest-rated travel rewards cards, because it gives you 2 miles for every dollar spent on every purchase, every day.
-You have to spend a little more in the first three months to earn the 10,000 bonus miles–$1,000.
+Capital One Venture Rewards Card – This is one of the highest-rated travel rewards cards, because it gives you 2x miles on every purchase, every day.
+Downside: After the first year, you’ll need to pay an annual fee.

 Bottom Line: Overall, the Barclaycard Arrival World MasterCard is a good option for people with excellent credit who want flexibility in choosing an airline and are eager to earn airline miles for their purchases.